jpitts/eth-community-discussions/proposals-to-scale.md

 ### Eth2 Phase 0
 - Phase 0 is the Beacon chain, used for protocol attestations
+- Will be useful because it can support solutions based on Optimistic Rollups
 - [Phase 0 Specification](https://github.com/ethereum/eth2.0-specs) and [Implementations](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth2.0-teams/teams-building-eth2.0/)

 ### Loopring